30 Salesforce bloggers you need to follow right now

 @gemziebeth

-As well as being a Salesforve MVP and Architect at Blue Wolf, Gemma Blezard is a prolific blogger and the recipient of a prestigious golden hoodie!
+As well as being a Salesforce MVP and founder of The Architect Club, Gemma Blezard is also a prolific blogger and the recipient of a prestigious golden hoodie!

 Enrico Murru